AlainParadis/designschool/_administration/hardware.md

   It will be useful to bring earphones or headphones to class so you can listen to video tutorials, if needed.
 Keep them in your bag.

-  Please allot $50 per year for an online backup service. <a href="http://www.backblaze.com" alt:="BackBlaze computer cloud backup." target="_blank">BackBlaze</a> is a good one.
+  Please allot $50 per year for an online backup service. <a href="http://www.backblaze.com"  target="_blank">BackBlaze</a> is a good one.
 Alternatively, you can purchase an external desktop hard drive at approximately $100.
 Any USB 3 unit at 2TB or above is sufficient.
 One of the two choices is mandatory.

   A basic Wacom drawing tablet (or equivalent) is also a suggested purchase, but not required.
 Approximate cost is $100.